mcornick/clilol/docs/clilol_status_get.md

 it defaults to your own username.

 The number of statuses returned can be specified with the --limit flag.
 If not set, it will return all statuses for the user.
-(This does not currently work if you also use the --json flag.
-This is a bug, and I'll fix it eventually.)

 See the statuslog commands to get statuses for all users.